Employment Opportunities

 SUMMARY

-This position plays a key role in the development, maintenance, and accuracy of the county’s cadastral mapping system.
-This position is responsible for interpreting land records, legal descriptions, plats, and survey documents to update parcel boundaries within a GIS environment.
+This position supports the development, maintenance, and accuracy of the county’s cadastral mapping system.
+The role is responsible for interpreting land records, legal descriptions, plats, and survey documents to update parcel boundaries within a GIS environment.
 This role requires strong technical skills, attention to detail, and a solid understanding of mapping principles to support accurate assessment and land administration.

 ESSENTIAL JOB FUNCTIONS

-• Research and interpret various source materials - including deeds, plats, Public Land Survey System (PLSS) data, aerial and ortho imagery, property surveys, sketches, and right-of-way maps - to accurately determine property line locations and create, split, or merge parcels within the Esri ArcGIS environment
+• Research and review source documents including deeds, plats, Public Land Survey System (PLSS) data, aerial and ortho imagery, property surveys, sketches, and right of way maps to support accurate determination of property boundaries and parcel configurations within the Esri ArcGIS environment

 • Support Records Specialists in mapping and identifying parcels based on recorded legal descriptions